BiasedRiot/SaorTech-cloud-services/README.md

 ## Additional Features To Add

+* Migrate to Ansible to support more platforms/ Operating Systems
 * Add script for running specific scripts eg: only mail and nextcloud
-* Add support for additional Operating Systems and versions